rhdtownsend/gyre/docs/source/ref-guide/stellar-models/parfait-file-format-v1.00.rst

 Version 1.00
 ------------

-Data items in the root HDF5 group of version-1.00 PARFAIT-format files are as follows:
+Data objects in the root HDF5 group of version-1.00 PARFAIT-format files are as follows:

 .. list-table::
    :widths: 5 10 10 15 60
    :header-rows: 1

-   * - Item
+   * - Object name
      - Symbol
      - Object type
      - Data type